PrivateCoffee/synapse-registration/README.md

   - `admin_token`: Access token of an admin user.
   - `server`: Synapse server URL (e.g. `https://matrix.example.com`).
   - `domain`: Matrix server domain (e.g. `example.com`).
+  - `verify_cert`: If your Synapse server uses a self-signed certificate, set this to `false`, or provide the path to your CA bundle.
 - `hosts`: List of domains that the registration system will be accessible at.
 At least one domain is required.
 - `email`: Email server settings.
   - `host`: SMTP server hostname.
 Required.